zoonoo/azure-docs.ko-kr/articles/api-management/api-management-howto-developer-portal-customize.md

 ---
-title: 관리 되는 개발자 포털 액세스 및 사용자 지정-Azure API Management | Microsoft Docs
+title: Access and customize the managed developer portal - Azure API Management | Microsoft Docs
-description: API Management에서 관리 되는 버전의 개발자 포털을 사용 하는 방법에 대해 알아봅니다.
+description: Learn how to use the managed version of the developer portal in API Management.
 services: api-management
 documentationcenter: API Management
 author: mikebudzynski